Introduction

 Life Together at the End of the Age by John Piper

-In this message, Pastor John Piper teaches us a valuable principle from the book of 2 John—that “Life together in Christian love is a great protection against deception.”
+In this message, Pastor John Piper teaches us a valuable principle from the book of 2 John—that “life together in Christian love is a great protection against deception.”
 This message will motivate you to love the other believers in your life well.

 As you read through 2 John, you might come across words and ideas that are foreign to you.
 Here are a few definitions you will want to know!
+Note that this dictionary was created for the New International Version (NIV) Bible.

 The great enemy of Christ Jesus who pretends to be the Messiah.
 The Bible tells us that before the Second Coming of Christ, the Antichrist will rule over the world.